 IELTS (Academic, NOT general) – overall band score of 6.5 with a minimum score of 6.0 in each component

-Intermediate English Language Fluency → Admission to the Language-Training Term(s)
+Intermediate English Language Fluency → Admission to the Non-Credit Terms

 *Test scores must be within 24 months prior to program application.
-Please inquire about alternate tests and interviews that may be available.
-IGSPP will also consider students with IELTS 5.0 (or equivalent) if their academic grades are above the minimum requirement.
+IUSPP will also consider students with IELTS 5.0 (or equivalent) if their academic grades are above the minimum requirements.

 See Dates and Fees for further details on program fees and due dates.